 Peter established his career in a front-of-house capacity in Brisbane, and can sometimes be spotted managing the kitchen from the service side of the pass.
-After a four-year stint working as a chef in London’s Mayfair, he returned to Melbourne and started as sous chef at The European, taking over the reins as Head Chef in 2015.
+After a four-year stint working as a chef in London’s Mayfair, he returned to Melbourne and started as sous chef at The European, taking over the reins as the head chef in 2015.
 Innovation is certainly not lost on Peter, who uses the seasons to guide the direction of the menu.

 Peter’s nose-to-tail methodology is best seen in the main dishes.
-Follow up entrees with Great Ocean duck, witlof and orange, or a Châteaubriand designed to share between two.
+Follow up entrées with Great Ocean Duck with witlof and orange, or a Châteaubriand designed to share between two.
 To finish, cheeses are selected by The Spring Street Cheese Cellar, and presented with bread and fruit paste, while a seasonal soufflé will satisfy any sweet cravings.

 The all-European wine list, written by principal wine buyer, Chris Broughton, is brought to life on the floor by Jay Bessell.
 His charisma and intuitive approach helps steer both the bewildered novice and wine buff in the right direction.